-This is the fifth and final blog of a series describing Connecticut Children’s Office for Community Child Health’s journey to create and nurture a culture of innovation.
+This is the fifth and final blog of a series describing Connecticut Children’s Office for Community Child Health’s journey innovating with purpose to create and nurture a culture of innovation.

 As I look back on our year and a half-long process to create and nurture a culture of innovation within Connecticut Children’s Office for Community Child Health (the Office), I am proud of what we have accomplished and where we are headed.

 First, let’s take a look back at how we arrived at where we are now.

 As I shared in the first blog of this series, Innovating with Purpose: Semantic Saturation, my goal to innovate with purpose began at a conference, where the mandate for innovation was clear, but the motive, goals, and intended outcomes were not.
 Over the course of a year, a multi-disciplinary team from across the Office worked to advance our culture of innovation and figure out how our Office and its programs could innovate with purpose.

 As described in the second blog, Innovating with Purpose: Moving Beyond Semantic Saturation, our team deployed a multi-pronged strategy to solicit input to understand what innovation means to team members, assess what resources exist to support participation in a culture of innovation, and identify what additional resources are needed.
 During the summer and fall of 2018, the multi-disciplinary team facilitated engagement and innovation forums with team members, as well as stakeholder interviews with program leaders.
 These were fruitful conversations that not only generated ideas, strategies, and tactics regarding how we can define, operationalize, and support a culture of innovation within the Office, but generated excitement around the opportunity for more collaborative problem-solving and creativity.
 To read more about what we learned, see another blog from the series, Innovating with Purpose: Lessons Learned from Team Members.